aleartdev/domainanalyzer/docs/README.md

 # Domainanalyzer
-# Python script to analyze a domain name and fetch all relevant information for trouble shooting.
+# Dockerized Python script that analyzes a domain name and fetchs all relevant information relevant for hosting support

-> The script uses threads to speed up fetching of information.
+> Uses threads to speed up fetching of information.

 A result might look like this